 Try using snapshot mode instead.
 If you wish to continue using the on demand mode, try changing some of the other WFS properties.
 If modifying the different layer properties does not solve your problem and your service does work in snapshot mode, please contact Esri Support with feedback.

 On Demand mode sends POST requests to the WFS service, often with complex filters.
 You can try using a web debugger tool to try to capture the POST request that is being sent to the server through the client and verify that the service supports the filter being sent.

 There are some known limitations for the WFS client in ArcGIS Pro:

 - WFS with transactions is not yet supported.
 The layer behaves as a read-only data source.

 - Sharing the WFS layer as a web map from ArcGIS Pro is not yet supported.

-- WFS server connections that are created for version 1.0.0 always open in a cached (compatible) mode.
+- WFS server connections that are created for version 1.0.0 only support using the snapshot connection mode.

-- Esri WFS services at version 10.5 or older require using compatible mode.
+- ArcGIS Desktop-based WFS services at version 10.5 or earlier require using snapshot mode.